 - more than one nurse is required at the visit

 Staff who will be immunised should bring their completed consent card and any immunisation history they have.

 Each staff member will receive an individual record card of their vaccination on the day.

 All encounters of vaccinations are also recorded on our immunisation database, and you will be given a complete listing of all staff vaccinated for your occupational, health and safety records.

 Staff who are absent on the day can attend one of our public immunisation sessions until 15 June to have the vaccine.

 An annual flu vaccine is the best way to reduce the chances that you will get the flu.
-Flu vaccines are available from March to May each year.
+Flu vaccines are available from late April each year.
 You can purchase a flu vaccine from us (if you are not eligible for a funded vaccine).
 See Public immunisation sessions.